 - Celebrating different international backgrounds during Harmony Week

-- Member and actively involved with the Diversity Council Australia.
+- Member and actively involved with the Diversity Council Australia and Pride in Diversity.

-Bartier Perry’s focus on Aboriginal and Torres Strait Islander people is not only from a social perspective, but also from a professional perspective noting the vast underrepresentation of Aboriginal and Indigenous lawyers in Australia.
+Bartier Perry’s focus on Aboriginal and Torres Strait Islander peoples is not only from a social perspective, but also from a professional perspective noting their vast underrepresentation in Australian lawyers.

-We combat the social and professional disadvantage experienced by Aboriginal and Indigenous people by:
+We combat the social and professional disadvantage experienced by Aboriginal and Torres Strait Islander peoples by:

 - Increasing cultural awareness